University of California, Los Angeles, School of Law, J.D., 1983

 - Trade regulation litigation

-Mark has represented mortgage banking and financial institution clients for more than fifteen years, with particular emphasis in class action defense.
+Mark has represented mortgage banking and financial institution clients for more than twenty years, with particular emphasis in class action defense.
 In this area of his practice, he has served as lead trial counsel in handling dozens of class actions across the country, representing clients in state and federal courts.
-Mark has defeated class certification, obtained dismissals, tried cases and argued appeals in consumer finance class actions involving RESPA, mortgage broker fees/yield-spread premiums (YSP), truth-in-lending, discharge fees, escrow practices, fair lending statutes, debt-collection practices, late fees, foreclosure and private mortgage insurance.
+Mark has defeated class certification, obtained dismissals, tried cases, and argued appeals in consumer finance class actions involving RESPA, mortgage broker fees/yield-spread premiums (YSP), truth-in-lending, discharge fees, escrow practices, fair lending statutes, debt-collection practices, late fees, foreclosure and private mortgage insurance.